 - Holiday cruises through the Caribbean isles including 2 days in Barbados and round-trip travel from Miami on Crystal Serenity, as well as an extravagant New Year’s Eve celebration in Sydney on Crystal Symphony through New Zealand and Australia.

-Crystal Yacht Cruises deployment for Crystal Esprit includes 45 departures, nearly all of which are 7-day cruises easily combined into expanded vacations.
-11 new voyages include routes along Turkey's Turquoise Coast, along the Greek Isles and Dalmatian Coast, Seychelles Islands, Holy Lands and UAE.
+Crystal Yacht Cruises program for Crystal Esprit (1989-built as "MegaStar Taurus") includes 45 departures, nearly all of which are 7-day itineraries easily combined into B2Bs.
+11 new voyages include routes along Turkey's Turquoise Coast, along the Greek Isles and Dalmatian Coast, Seychelles Islands, Holy Lands, and UAE.
 Crystal Esprit 2021 itineraries include:

 - Turquoise Coast of Turkey: three 10-day itineraries exploring Turkish Riviera

 - Dalmatian Coast: twenty-two 7-day itineraries exploring Croatia, Slovenia, and Montenegro